Dimitra Fimi: Awards and distinctions

-Fimi has contributed chapters in A Companion to J.R.R.
-Tolkien (Blackwell, 2014), and Revisiting Imaginary Worlds: A Subcreation Studies Anthology (Routledge, 2016).
-She is a member of The Tolkien Society and has written articles for magazines and websites including Times Literary Supplement (TLS) and The Conversation; she appears regularly on BBC Radio Wales.
+Fimi's other works include Celtic Myth in Contemporary Children's Fantasy (Palgrave Macmillan, 2017) which was the runner-up for the Katharine Briggs Folklore Award.
+She was one of the judges of the Wales Book of the Year Award 2017 and was selected for the Welsh Crucible in 2017.
+She has contributed chapters in A Companion to J. R. R. Tolkien (Blackwell, 2014), and Revisiting Imaginary Worlds: A Subcreation Studies Anthology (Routledge, 2016).
+She is a member of The Tolkien Society and has written articles for magazines and websites including the Times Literary Supplement and The Conversation.
+She appears regularly on BBC Radio Wales.